shakacode/react_on_rails/docs/guides/configuration.md

   # Normally, you have different bundles for client and server, thus, the default is false.
   # Furthermore, if you are not hashing the server bundle (not in the manifest.json), then React on Rails
   # will only look for the server bundle to be created in the typical file location, typically by
-  # a `webpack --watch` process.
+  # a `shakapacker --watch` process.
-  # If true, ensure that in config/webpacker.yml that you have both dev_server.hmr and
+  # If true, ensure that in config/shakapacker.yml that you have both dev_server.hmr and
   # dev_server.inline set to false.
   config.same_bundle_for_client_and_server = false